Herbert Jones (basketball)

 Herbert Keyshawn Jones (born October 6, 1998) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
 He played college basketball for the Alabama Crimson Tide.
 He earned third-team All-American honors as a senior in 2021, when he was also named the SEC Player of the Year.

+Jones was named to the NBA All-Rookie Second Team in 2022 and NBA All-Defensive First Team in 2024.

 High school career

 Jones started playing varsity basketball as a seventh-grader for Sunshine High School in Newbern, Alabama, where his father served as the head coach.
 He played alongside his older brother, Walter Jr., and helped his team reach the Class 1A state finals in 2015, before the school closed.
 For his junior season, Jones transferred to Hale County High School in nearby Moundville, Alabama, following his father, who was an assistant coach.
 As a senior, he averaged 16.6 points, 8.2 rebounds and four assists, earning Class 4A Player of the Year honors.
 Jones led Hale County to the 4A state championship, its first-ever state title.
-He committed to playing college basketball for Alabama over offers from Auburn, Georgia, Georgia Tech and Florida.
+He committed to playing college basketball at Alabama over offers from Auburn, Georgia, Georgia Tech and Florida.